karachko/project1/README.md

 I copied the public key to the /home/braam/.ssh/authorized_keys file on the server.

-I connected to theserver using thefollowing command
+I connected to the server using the following command

 ssh -i id_rsa -p 1024 braam@9111116